 - 1. Classroom disturbance (subject to individual classroom rules). - 2.
 Failure to carry out directions including homework (subject to individual classroom rules). - 3.
 Littering. - 4.
 Chewing gum. - 5.
 Failure to bring textbooks and assignments to class. - 6.
-Failure to lock lockers at the end of the school day. - 7.
-Misbehavior outside the confines of the classroom. - 8.
-Disturbances on the bus. - 9.
-Dress code violations. - 10.
-Disrespect. - 11.
-Disrespect towards others in school, on playground, or at school-sponsored events.

-12. Violations of the computer "Acceptable Use Policy" and Diocesan Policy C-404, as defined.
+Misbehavior outside the confines of the classroom. - 7.
+Disturbances on the bus. - 8.
+Dress code violations. - 9.
+Disrespect. - 10.
+Disrespect towards others in school, on the playground, or at school-sponsored events. - 11.
+Violations of the computer "Acceptable Use Policy" and Diocesan Policy C-404, as defined.